5. Commands

 So it can be seen that the edit_settings command uses the open_file command internally.

 Note also the function of the $0 variable in the “default” element.
-It marks where the cursor will be placed once the text is inserted.
-When the user has not created any custom settings, there is no <data_path>/Packages/User/Preferences.sublime-settings file so Sublime Text creates one and places this as its content:
+It marks where the cursor will be placed after the text is inserted, in the case where the file does not already exist.
+This happens when the user has not created any custom settings, there is no <data_path>/Packages/User/Preferences.sublime-settings file yet so Sublime Text creates one (without saving it yet) and inserts this as its contents:

 // Settings in here override those in "Default/Preferences.sublime-settings",